ONE SIZE SPARK PLUG DOES NOT FIT ALL

-NGK says that when spark plugs are generic, important attributes are often compromised and this can have a big effect on performance and longevity.
+When spark plugs are generic, important attributes are often compromised and this can have a big effect on performance and longevity, says NGK.

 “Our research has found that installing a spark plug that is not specifically designed for the engine in which it is being installed can result in some pretty serious side effects, the biggest of which is the heat range,” James said.

-In addition to heat range, there are a number of attributes which can impact the vehicle when a spark plug is ‘commonised,’ including Centre Electrode Projection length, number of ground electrodes, ground electrode design and Double Fine Electrode (DFE) design.
+In addition to heat range, there are a number of attributes which can impact the vehicle when a spark plug is commonised: Centre Electrode Projection length, number of ground electrodes, ground electrode design and Double Fine Electrode (DFE) design.

 “To assist mechanics and automotive technicians to quickly and easily identify common spark plug issues, we have developed a series of short videos that you can check out on our website,” James said.